bhtrn/Travel-Recommendations/README.md

 1. Data Collection and Clean Up: (preprocessing.py)
     - extraction of data from UCI ML Repository
     - cleaning of data by ensuring data values are of type 'int' and 'float'
+    - deletion of NaN values (deletion of 2 rows)
     - standardization of data values for all 24 categories of locations

 2. K-means Clustering
+    - elbow method used to find optimal cluster value for accurate model creation (Optimal Value: 77 Clusters)
+    - kmeans model fitted with optimal cluster value